lyellread/cs427-final-project/proposal/colleyc_detjensr_readly_cs427_proposal.md

 Our project will merit a good grade if it meets the specifications laid out in this document.
 Specifically, these criteria can be broken down into the following categories:

-- Project Documentation: A complete set of documentation for each component, algorithm and an explanation of the security threat models and guarantees for each.
+- **Project Documentation**: A complete set of documentation for each component, algorithm and an explanation of the security threat models and guarantees for each.
   - Documentation in-line within the code produced as part of this project
   - Documentation of `enc`, `dec` and `keygen` to explain command line arguments to end users.
-- `enc`, `dec`: Encryption and decryption programs that make use of keys generated within `keygen` to encrypt or decrypt the contents of provided files, following the specifications and security guarantees laid out in the documentation.
+- **`enc`, `dec`**: Encryption and decryption programs that make use of keys generated within `keygen` to encrypt or decrypt the contents of provided files, following the specifications and security guarantees laid out in the documentation.
-- `keygen` generate keys, allowing the user to encrypt keys at rest with a password.
+- **`keygen`**: Generate keys, allowing the user to encrypt keys at rest with a password.
 These at-rest keys will be encrypted following the specifications in the documentation.

 # Expected Resources